Projects

 The Real Thing area is a wooded, undeveloped area along the south side of the Porter Creek subdivision in Whitehorse, Yukon.
 It is quite accessible by foot, cycle, public transit, and vehicle.

-This project provdes 50 points of interest to help you explore the whole area.
+This project provdes more than 50 points of interest to help you explore the whole area.

 A 1907 map shows the Old Dawson Road curving around Stinky Lake south of Porter Creek subdivision in Whitehorse, Yukon.
 Where did it go exactly?
 Are there any traces left?